darkquesh/stm32mp1/fdcan.md

-# How to set FDCAN on STM32MP157F-DK2
+# How to set up FDCAN on STM32MP157F-DK2

 ## TUTORIALS
 1. https://wiki.st.com/stm32mpu/wiki/How_to_set_up_a_SocketCAN_interface